Stripe Makassar Community

 A lot of builders start with Checkout.
 The harder questions appear later: what happens after payment succeeds but the async job has not finished, when webhooks retry, when jobs fail, or when pricing evolves from one-time purchases into credits, subscriptions, and usage-based models.

-The early sessions use BabySea's open-source work as reference material because these are problems we have actually worked through while building credit-based infrastructure.
+The early series use BabySea's open-source work as reference material: ledger-fortress for the settlement invariants, and generative-media-starter for the product boundary around auth, billing, storage, generation, and deployment.
 The patterns are not specific to BabySea; they apply to AI apps, SaaS products, devtools, render workloads, exports, batch jobs, and other credit-based products.

 The first three workshops run online and focus on implementation.
-The fourth session is an offline Makassar meetup for developers, founders, startup operators, and local builders thinking about global products.
+The fourth series is an offline meetup for developers, founders, startup operators, and local builders thinking about global products.

 The questions each workshop answers